-Government: 0.55% of employee wages (self-employed, 2.2%

-of income) and the cost of administration.
+Government: 0.55% of employee wages (self-employed, 2.2% of income) and the cost of administration.

-The maximum monthly earnings for contribution and benefit purposes are NT\$42,000.

-The monthly earnings for contribution purposes are adjusted according to changes in the minimum wage.
+The maximum monthly earnings for contribution and benefit purposes are NT\$43,900.
+(The monthly earnings for contribution purposes are adjusted according to changes in the minimum wage.)

-All of the above contributions also finance cash sickness and maternity benefits.
+Government contributions also finance cash sickness and maternity benefits.

 Old-age grant: Age 60 (men) or age 55 (women) with at least 1 year of coverage.
+Retirement from covered employment or self-employment is necessary.